GinevraLazzeri/project-site-/index.md

 - **Ginevra Lazzeri**,
 - **Chiara Tartaglia**.

-The focus of the project has been creating new RDF triples regarding the Clothing Description Ontology.
+The goal of the project has been creating new RDF triples regarding the Clothing Description Ontology to enrich the ArCo Knowledge Graph.
 As part of the methodology, we used:
 - **SPARQL** query language
 - **ArCo** Knowledge Graph and its Ontologies